vrillusions/chirpstream/README.markdown

 Currently the user stream api is in beta with limited capability.
 This should only be used for development until twitter finally releases it from beta later this year.

+## Setup

+* git clone git://github.com/chirpstream.git
+* git submodule init
+* git submodule update
+* copy config.sample.ini to config.ini and edit
+* twistd -y chirpstream.tac

 ## Features

-This is intended to be a single-user bot as of right now.
-There won't be a central bot that allows multiple people to connect.
-Will be designed to make that option fairly easy to implement in the future, hopefully.

-Other features:
+* Streams messages from all people you are following

+## Roadmap

+Items that are planned to be implemented

-* works with twitter's lists (ie only follow people in your "friends" list)
+* works with twitter's list functionality (ie only follow people in a specific list)
 * posting, including handling url shortening

-Future features under consideration:

-* posting.
-Initial version will be more of just a consumer instead of publishing
-* (post v1) support identi.ca in some way (possibly branch to new project)
+* (post v1) support identi.ca in some way

 ## Purpose